Quick Answer

 Annual DTC refunds (the current year's credit) generally do not reduce ODSP payments because the DTC is a non-refundable tax credit; it reduces tax owed, not direct cash income.
 For ODSP recipients with no tax payable, the federal DTC has no direct cash value unless transferred to a supporting family member.

-The big interaction is with retroactive lump sums.
-When CRA approves the DTC for prior years, you may receive a one-time payment of $5,000-$30,000+ covering past years' credits.
-This counts as income in the month received under ODSP rules, which can suspend or reduce your benefits temporarily.
+The big interaction is with prior-year refunds or adjustments.
+When CRA approves the DTC for prior years, you may receive a one-time refund or adjustment for past years' credits, depending on tax payable and transfer rules.
+This can count as income in the month received under ODSP rules, which can suspend or reduce your benefits temporarily.

 The RDSP Shelter

-The way to protect ODSP from a retroactive DTC lump sum is to transfer the funds into a Registered Disability Savings Plan (RDSP) within the allowable window.
+One way to protect ODSP from a prior-year DTC refund or adjustment may be to transfer eligible funds into a Registered Disability Savings Plan (RDSP) within the allowable window.
 ODSP fully exempts RDSPs as an asset, and contributions transferred shortly after receipt are typically allowed.

 Steps:

-- Receive the retroactive DTC refund from CRA
+- Receive the prior-year DTC refund or adjustment from CRA

 - Open an RDSP at any Canadian bank if you do not already have one